Randomblock1/theos-action/README.md

     # Useful for using frameworks that aren't in the official repo.
     theos-sdks: 'https://github.com/theos/sdks'

+    # Which branch to clone from theos-sdks repo.
+    theos-sdks-branch: 'master'

-    # Whether to enable Orion, which adds support for Swift tweaks
+    # Whether to enable Orion, which adds support for tweaks coded in Swift
     orion: 'false'
 ```